ricardonunes-la/python_applications/README.md

 -Be able to carry out an automatic search on a certain topic, for example, telomeres.

 In the future, it would be interesting to have a program that performs automated searches on the latest scientific advancements and consistently presents up-to-date information.

+3. *variables.py*

+-Variable usage and initialization

+-Variable reassignment

+-Concatenation of different types

+-Local and global variable scopes

+-Deletion of variables